gracechin/gracechin.github.io/index.markdown

 layout: home
 title: Grace Chin
 list_title: Projects
-description: On this website, I share my projects and hobbies.
+description: On this website, I share my projects and other things about me.
 ---

-To learn more about me, you can visit [my LinkedIn](www.linkedin.com/in/gracehychin/).
+Thanks for checking out my website!
+It’s still a work in progress – I’ll be adding more content gradually.
+But hope you enjoy your day in the meantime!